DVillers77/JAVASCRIPT-PROJECTS/README.md

 - **Date**: September 19, 2025
 - **Objective**: To demonstrate the ability to write and execute a JavaScript function and use the `document.getElementById` method.
 - **Outcome**: Successfully demonstrated the required skills by utilizing existing code that uses `addEventListener` and `document.getElementById` to create interactive button functionality.

+#### **Step 80: Math Operators Assignment**

+- **Date**: September 20, 2025
+- **Objective**: To practice using a JavaScript function to perform an addition operation and display the result in an HTML element.
+- **Outcome**: Successfully created a function that performs addition and updates a specific HTML element, demonstrating an understanding of basic arithmetic operators and DOM manipulation.